Towering above Juneau and surrounded by stunning alpine views, Mount Roberts offers one of the most breathtaking vantage points in Southeast Alaska.

 Pre-visit tips

-Since this is just a tram ride there’s not a whole lot you need to do to prepare for your visit but I would recommend you to consider two things.
+Since this is primarily a tram ride, there’s not a whole lot you need to do to prepare for your visit, but I would recommend considering two things.

 Weather